Cheri DiNovo: Background

 DiNovo began hosting a weekly radio show, The Radical Reverend, on Toronto's CIUT-FM in 2000 which ran until 2006, before resuming in 2017.
 She performed the first legal same-sex marriage registered in Canada in 2001.
 Her book Qu(e)erying Evangelism: Growing a Community from the Outside In won the Lambda Literary Award in the Spirituality category for 2006.

 She has two children, Francesca and Damien Zielinski.

 As of 2013, she continued to appear on CIUT as host of 3 Women, a weekly show in which she moderates a political discussion with two guests, other women in politics, or leaders of social initiatives.

-DiNovo is known as the "Queen of tri-party bills" for tabling the most bills in the Legislature that have received support from all of Ontario's three major parties.
 According to Ontario Premier Kathleen Wynne, DiNovo "passed more private member's bills than anyone else.
 She pulled together more three-party agreement bills than anyone else."
-MPP DiNovo passed more LGBTQ bills than anyone in Canadian history, including Toby's Act which added trans rights to the Ontario Human Rights Code in 2012, the Affirming Sexual Orientation and Gender Identity Act which banned conversion therapy for LGBTQ youth in 2015, Cy and Ruby's Act which established parent equality for LGBTQ parents in 2015, and the Trans Day of Remembrance Act in 2017.
+MPP DiNovo introduced more successful LGBTQ bills to a legislature or parliament than anyone in Canadian history, including Toby's Act (named after DiNovo's deceased transgender friend and congregant, Toby Dancer) which added trans rights to the Ontario Human Rights Code in 2012, the Affirming Sexual Orientation and Gender Identity Act which banned conversion therapy for LGBTQ youth in 2015, Cy and Ruby's Act which established parent equality for LGBTQ parents in 2015, and the Trans Day of Remembrance Act in 2017.